Last updated: 21 August 2023 & medically reviewed by Hailey Shafir

 Medications used in heroin detox

-There are many forms of medication available for people in recovery from heroin addiction that can help manage cravings and ease or prevent withdrawals.
+There are many forms of medication-assisted treatment available for people in recovery from heroin addiction that can help manage cravings and ease or prevent withdrawals.
 These medications are often recommended to people who want to stop using opioids because they have been shown to be safe and effective:

 Methadone: A low-strength opiate that takes longer than heroin to take effect, methadone is a common medication used in heroin detox and long-term recovery.